 Website content should be emotion-driven but concise.
 A great way to achieve both is to use powerful images and infographics.
 Images really are your best friend for presenting your mission.
 When there are just a few seconds to catch someone’s attention, the best approach is to present them with captivating images that capture the heart of your organization.
 An ideal image to welcome your website visitors are professionally edited images of your organization making an impact.
 Show your mission by highlighting the animals, children, elderly, homeless or whomever your target audience is for your organization’s mission.

 DoJiggy Client: Easel Animal Rescue League

-Another great image type that can communicate your message concisely are infographics.
+Another great image type that can communicate your message concisely is infographics.
 Numbers in a sentence aren’t as impactful as an infographic that can illustrate important statistics about your achievements.
-This may include the number of people in need of your organization’s assistance, how much money has been raised to help a certain number of people, goals achieved that can be quantified or other helpful information.
-These statistics communicate transparency and clarity about your organization and how effective the organization is at achieving the intended goals.
+This may include the number of people in need of your organization’s assistance, how much money has been raised to help a certain number of people, goals achieved that can be quantified, or other helpful information.
+These statistics communicate transparency and clarity about your organization and how effective the organization is at achieving its intended goals.